gameworkers/zine-gdc-2019/copy-src/02-unions-help.md

 right?
 Well — not quite.
 One of the most important things a union can achieve for a workplace or industry is a **collective agreement** (sometimes called a collective bargaining agreement, CBA, or collective labour agreement; the term varies by country).
-A collective agreement is far from the only way of organizing or making demands — but it's a common and battle-tested one, and most collective agreements include some form of protection from layoffs by employers:
+A collective agreement is not the only way of organizing or making demands — but it's a common and battle-tested one, and most collective agreements include some form of protection from layoffs by employers: